 2.11 Responding to the Tender

-In responding to this tender, the bidder you specifically agrees to the following:
+In responding to this tender, the bidder specifically agrees to the following:

 Having examined all parts of the tender that the supply of the Goods and/or Services to NML will be at the rates/prices as provided.
 All prices must be quoted on the basis indicated in the accompanying documents, except where the bidder proposes alternative priced procedures, and should exclude VAT.
 Discounts for prompt payment should be stated.
 The basis of the price shall be inclusive of all costs and delivery to NML.